thommccarthy/nx-ts-news/posts/redundant-links-in-cards/redundant-links-in-cards.md

 ## JavaScript Alternative

 When the HTML solution doesn't quite fit, we can offer an alternative using JavaScript.
-Here, the a tag wrapping the image is replaced with a div, while storing the URL in a data-href attribute:
+Here, the a tag wrapping the image is replaced with a `div`, while storing the URL in a `data-href` attribute:

 ```
   <ul class='cards-wrapper'>